 Cotton is very thirsty – and the drying up of the Aral Sea in Central Asia (once the world’s fourth largest sea) has been linked to cotton production.
 To understand the significance of this, watch this short yet impactful (read: terrifying) clip of when the BBC’s Stacey Dooley visited the region.

 You need 20,000 litres (aka a LOT) of water to grow one kilo of cotton – the equivalent of a t-shirt and a pair of jeans.

 Technically organic cotton is even thirstier.
 But, it’s largely grown in rain-fed areas, which means the farmers rely on rain to water their crops rather than putting pressure on the local water supply.
 And if you see the point above, because the soil holds water more effectively, the plants require less watering from non-rain sources.

 What you need to look out for when buying organic cotton

-The dying and finishing of a garment is also environmentally damaging and chemically heavy, so ‘organic’ needs to applied to the whole process.
+The dying and finishing of a garment are also environmentally damaging and chemically heavy, so ‘organic’ needs to be applied to the whole process.
 Here are two certifications to look out for:

 GOTS – When something has been certified to the Global Organic Textile Standard, it’s been grown to organic standards and has been produced in a way that limits the use of toxic bleaches, dyes and other chemicals.

-It’s internationally recognised as a good standard because it includes social and environment standards.
+It’s internationally recognised as a good standard because it includes social and environmental standards.